SgainsO/drugbase/ReadME.md

 ## Directory Info
 * Bare contains a web interface with no styling
 * We are providing this because we believe in 'developing in public',
-    * That is, we are open to the world knowing how we started
+    * That is, we are open to the world knowing the project in its infancy
 ## View
 * Full feature rich website with a user-friendly UI